What is Hillel's Mission?

 How many Jewish students are on campus?

 We estimate that there are over 3,500 Jewish students, a number that has been significantly increasing over the past decade.
 In fact, more Michigan Jewish students are attending MSU than any other school nationwide.

-VERY!!!
+Very!
 Our programming is student led and driven.
-Hillel’s Jewish Student Union with 35 student leaders, an umbrella organization for programming helps to guide programming at Hillel.
-Programming includes social, cultural, educational and religious activities.
+Hillel’s Jewish Student Union, with over 35 student leaders, helps to guide programming at Hillel.
+Events includes social, cultural, educational and religious activities.
 We sponsor a number of student groups and committees including: Team Israel Program Committee, Athletics, Jews in Greek Life, Jewish Business Association, Freshman Programming, GAP: Graduate and Professional Group, Tzedek/Social Action Group and more.

-Hillel sponsors religious services (both reform and conservative) each Shabbat and special meals and programs for Jewish holidays, especially the High Holy Days.
+Hillel sponsors religious services each Shabbat and special meals and programs for Jewish holidays, especially the High Holy Days.
 During Passover, Hillel provides Seders and kosher-for-Passover lunches and dinners.
 All holiday meals and services are free to MSU students, except for our Passover meal plan.

 Shabbat dinners are often the highlight of the week.
 Free dinners follow student led services – and include homemade matzo ball soup and challah.
 Shabbat dinners are an opportunity to see old friends and meet new friends—it’s a great experience for students.
 Thanks to the generosity of members of the community, Shabbat dinners are offered free of charge to students.
 If you are interested in sponsoring or co-sponsoring a Shabbat dinner (or Sunday brunch), please call 517-332-1916.

 is there a lot of anti-semitism on campus?